Dave-Gilbert/rgen/README.md

 to a particular location and given a specific name, and the list of course assignments, and their associated weights is assumed to be present.
 These details require documentation and automation.
-There are a few ways that the code can generate exceptions, although Rgen can be simply restarted in cases like this without much trouble.
+There are a few ways that the code can generate exceptions, although Rgen can be restarted in cases like this without any data loss.

+Rgen is generally reliable, although there are no guarantees.
+Each time a modification to either a rubric or a student's grade is made Rgen will save the update to a .csv file on the disk.
+Very little state information is kept in memory without saving it to disk.
+Performance concerns were ignored for the sake of reliability.
+Rgen always makes a backup of any existing file prior to performing a write and will generate an exception if anything goes wrong with the write leaving the backup file in place.
+Rgen may destroy all of your student grades and notes for a course.
+My personal file system is backed up regularly, backups are essential when working with sensitive data, I recommend the same for anyone using a computer.

 Work is ongoing.
 If you have any questions you can reach me via gmail at:

 dave.wm.gilbert@gmail.com